This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 only if the site-id

-Files with site-id:s may appear anywhere in the AbaPerls SQL directory structure, with one exception: you can not have site-specific versions of GRANT.TEMPLATE.
+Files with site-id:s may appear anywhere in the AbaPerls SQL directory structure, with one exception: you can not have site-specific GRANT.TEMPLATE.

 When you generate an update script with DBUPDGEN, and the main file has changed, all site-specific files are also included in the update script, even if they are unchanged.

-Note: AbaPerls also permits using % as the separator, and this was in fact the original choice.
-However, there were bugs with in SourceSafe with % in file names, and Microsoft resolved this by outlawing the use of % in names at all.
+Note: AbaPerls also permits using % as the separator, and this was in fact the original design.
+However, there were bugs with in SourceSafe with % in file names, and Microsoft resolved this by outlawing the use

 -onlylabel regexp